acbg/mycv/index.md

 - Conduct technical analysis for patent applications, ensuring accuracy and compliance with legal standards.
 - Review and evaluate technological innovations in various domains, including software, hardware, and physics-based applications.
 - Collaborate with legal teams to provide technical insights and strategy for intellectual property protection.
+- Analyse and search large datasets of prior-art libraries

 <!-- `2022 - 2023` -->
 `04/2022 - 10/2023`
 __Senior Manufacturing Engineer__, [Dispelix](https://www.dispelix.com), Espoo, Finland

 - Led manufacturing projects, developing processes from concept to execution.
+- Fully developed a hard-master replication process in a clean room environment.
 - Delivered samples within tight deadlines and presented reports to diverse stakeholders.
 - Contributed to process optimization and consolidation to enhance operational efficiency.
 - Mentored and guided team members, introducing them to standard protocols and tools.